 Case law has held that In-line linking and framing by itself is not direct copyright infringement.
 The content is not a display or distribution in violation of copyright law.

 In-line linking and framing may cause some users to believe they are viewing a single webpage (seamless content).
-But, the Copyright laws do not protect a copyright holder against acts that cause consumer confusion.
+But, the Copyright laws do not protect a copyright holder against acts that do not cause consumer confusion.
 Without causing consumer confusion, in-line linking and framing is within the law (although it’s considered bad web etiquette).

 In order to prove direct copyright infringement, a plaintiff must first prove that the defendant copied the protected work.
 A plaintiff must first establish: (1) ownership of the allegedly infringed material and (2) violation by the alleged infringer of at least one of the exclusive rights granted to copyright holders.
 Many of the claims for direct copyright infringement for “unauthorized” use of in-line linking and framing have gone nowhere.
 This is because there was no actual copying and display of the infringing content.